Ashley Groh

 About the Lab

-Research conducted in my lab focuses on the neurobiological mechanisms of the legacy of children's early experiences with parents for social and emotional development across the life course.
+Research conducted in my lab focuses on the neurobiological mechanisms of the intergenerational transmission of parent-child attachment relationships and the legacy of children's attachments to parents for social and emotional development across the life course.

 Research Interests

 ***I will be considering graduate student applications for the upcoming academic year.
-Students would primarily be involved in working on an NSF funded study examining women's neural adaptation to motherhood as a function of psychological risk (insecure attachment, depression) and in relation to mother-child outcomes.
+Students would primarily be involved in working on NSF and NIH funded studies examining women's neural adaptation to motherhood as a function of psychological risk (insecure attachment, depression) and in relation to mother-child outcomes among European American and African American families.
 Interested candidates may email me to discuss their research interests and graduate school goals. ***

 Selected Publications